abhiwand/atk/python/intelanalytics/doc/source/ds_mlal.rst

 >>> After execution, the algorithm's results are stored in the database.
     The convergence curve is accessible through the report object.

-For a more complete definition of the Lambda parameter, see the :ref:`glossary<glossary_lambda>`.
+For a more complete definition of the Lambda parameter, see :term:`Lambda`.

 Example
 ~~~~~~~